Grand Hotel (1932 film): Critical reception

 Alfred Rushford Greason of Variety comparing the film to the stage production, wrote "[it] may not entirely please the theatregoers who were fascinated by its deft stage direction and restrained acting, but it will attract and hold the wider public to which it is now addressed".
 He added, "The drama unfolds with a speed that never loses its grip, even for the extreme length of nearly two hours, and there is a captivating pattern of unexpected comedy that runs through it all, always fresh and always pat."

 Mordaunt Hall of The New York Times praised the performances of Greta Garbo and John Barrymore, in a mostly positive review.
 "The picture adheres faithfully to the original", he said, "and while it undoubtedly lacks the life and depth and color of the play, by means of excellent characterizations it keeps the audience on the qui vive."

 Film Daily called it an "engrossing drama" that "never lags", and "one of the classiest moving picture affairs you've seen in a long time".

 John Mosher of The New Yorker called it a "tricky, clever film", praising Goulding as "a director at last to give Garbo her due" and for his "ingenious" camera work, "relishing, I suspect, the advantages the screen offers in these respects over the stage, where the awkward constant shifting of scenes clogged the action of the play".

-Pauline Kael wrote: "From her first line, "I have never ben so tired in my life," Greta Garbo sets the movie in vibration with her extraordinary sensual presence. ...
+Pauline Kael wrote: "From her first line, "I have never been so tired in my life," Greta Garbo sets the movie in vibration with her extraordinary sensual presence. ...
 There is every reason to reject Grand Hotel as an elaborate chunk of artifice ...
 But if you want to see what screen glamour used to be, and what, originally, "stars" were, this is perhaps the best example of all time.
 Grand Hotel is still entertaining because of ... the force of the personalities involved in the omnibus story."
 Leonard Maltin gave it four of four stars: "Vicki Baum's novel and play of plush Berlin hotel where "nothing ever happens."
 Stars prove the contrary ... " Leslie Halliwell wrote: "It's a little faded now, but much of the magic still works in this first of the portmanteau movies; the production is opulent yet somehow stiff, and the performances have survived with varying success."